What 3D printer should I get?

 Also take a look at one of our planes’ manuals for more in-depth information.

-Why are there gaps on the floor?
+Why are there slits on the floor?